ardell/twilio-notifier/README.md

-# Twilio Error Notifier
+# Twilio Notifier
 by [Jason Ardell](http://github.com/ardell)

-A command to pull down errors from your Twilio log and email errors to you.
+A command to pull down notifications from your Twilio log and email them to you.

+Command line usage:
+-e, --email: The email address that you want notifications sent to.
+-s, --account-sid: Your Account SID (from your Twilio account) -t, --auth-token: Your Auth Token (from your Twilio account)

 ## Requirements:
 PHP 5+